conan-io/conan-io.github.io/_posts/2021-09-03-conancenter-declare-bintray-obsolete.markdown

 only `https://center.conan.io` will come configured by default.
 If you want to keep using the old one, you will need to add it explicitly.

-## CallToAction - Stop using legacy remote
+## Call To Action - Stop using legacy remote

 Things are moving forward and this blogpost is one more explicit reminder: old remote is frozen and new packages are only available via the _new_ `https://center.conan.io` URL.
 Please, check